knowingharsh/react-coach-mark/README.md

 ![Demo](./public/demo1.png)

-> Please note that : This works individually as well by calling it twice
+> Please note that : This works individually as well by calling it twice <CoachMark {...coach1} /> and <CoachMark {...coach2} /> but it might not give smooth css transition for one focus to another.

-`<CoachMark {...coach1} />` and `<CoachMark {...coach2} />` but it might not give smooth css transition for one focus to another.
+> You can override classes for your own css customization

-Please feel free to connect and  contribute.
-Happy Coding.
+Please feel free to connect and  contribute, Happy Coding.